containers/podman-desktop/website/docs/troubleshooting/troubleshooting-podman.md

 #### Issue

-When uninstalling Podman Desktop, the configuration data persists even though it is not needed for a fresh installation.
+After uninstalling Podman Desktop, the configuration data persists even though it is not needed for a fresh installation.

 #### Solution